 If you use the word banana cake in the subject of your email, we know that you have read our profile and you will increase your chances for a positive reply.

-We are pretty fully booked till September 23.
-If you want to come after that, I would like to remind you that we live in the West Coast of Scotland.
-During autumn and winter, we are sometimes blessed with some pretty impressive weather.
+We would like to remind you that we live on the West Coast of Scotland.
+During autumn and winter, we are sometimes blessed with some pretty dramatic and impressive weather.
 Strong winds and horizontal rain are not unusual.
 That means that it is possible that you might be working inside quite a bit.
 Sometimes on your own.
 If you can't stand this weather or your own company for more than an hour or two, it is best to apply for host that lives somewhere less exciting.

 Rubha Phoil is also the base for a consultancy specialising in helping and teaching people to design and create their own vibrant, thriving, highly productive natural ecosystem and edible landscape.